Deciding the purpose of an online community

 My research helped define the purpose of an online community and let us build a vision based on what users expect and need.

-By focusing on the riskiest unknowns that were within our control to change, I filled knowledge gaps early in the design process.
+By focusing on the riskiest unknowns that were within our control, I filled knowledge gaps early in the design process.

 This let us start to refine a focused concept, start testing interactions with users and resolving issues, and begin to define the service blueprint and supporting processes based on what we learned about users' needs.